Facts and Fancies of Atlantis

 When we last updated this article in January 2017, several newspapers have reported on the discovery of 39 ingots of the mysterious metal alloy known as 'orichalcum' mentioned by Plato and other writers in connection with the metallurgical arts of Atlantis.
 The discovery was made by Italian marine biologists on the seabed among the wreck of a trading vessel that sank 1,000 feet off the coast of the town of Gela, in southern Sicily 2,600 years ago.
 Analysis of the metal ingots revealed they were composed from an alloy of copper and zinc with traces of nickel, lead and iron.
 Zhirov notes that both Homer and Hesiod refer to this metal, as does Ibycus, the 6th century BC poet, who compares its appearance to gold.
 Even today, the Greek population of Cyprus still call the locally produced copper oreichalkos, demonstrating if nothing else, that the legacy of Atlantis is still very much with us today.

-Here we must call a halt to our survey of the facts and fancies of Atlantis.
-We hope it has given you much food for thought and encourages you to delve more deeply into the subject.
-In our follow-up article, published in July 2018, we discuss Plato's story of Atlantis and what the 20th century writer, Rider Haggard, had to say about some of arts and sciences which the Atlanteans developed.
+Here we must call a halt to our brief survey of the facts and fancies of Atlantis which it is our intention to expand and develop in future articles.
+Meanwhile, we hope that what we have told you in this article has given you much food for thought and encouragement to delve more deeply into the subject.
+In our follow-up article, published in July 2018, we discuss Plato's story of Atlantis and what the 20th century writer, Rider Haggard, had to say about some of arts and sciences which the Atlanteans developed and carried with them to the colonies they founded around the world, before and after the destruction of the Motherland.